Transparent dark purple Travel Guide by Insurte logo

 Long stay Austrian visas for students

-Austria is a popular destination for students around the globe.
-There are a few different types of long stay visas available.
+Austria is a popular place for students around the globe.
+There are a few different types of long-stay visas available for those looking to study.

-If you're planning to study in Austria for fewer than 6 months, you will need to apply for a Type D long stay visa.
-If you're planning to study in Austria for more than 6 months, instead, you will need to apply for a student residence permit.
+If you're planning to study in Austria for fewer than 6 months, you will need to apply for a Type D long-stay visa.
+If you're planning to study in Austria for more than 6 months, you will likely need to apply for a student residence permit.

-If you have Austrian family members or family members legally residing in Austria, you may be able to join them through one of Austria's "family reunification" permits.
+If you have Austrian family members or family members legally residing in Austria (such as a spouse), you may be able to join them through one of Austria's "family reunification" permits.

 If you are a